prowler-cloud/prowler/docs/tutorials/reporting.md

 ### JSON-ASFF

 ???+ note
-    Only available when using Security Hub option
+    Only available when using `--security-hub` or `--output-formats json-asff`

 The following code is an example output of the [JSON-ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format-syntax.html) format: